unpoller/unpoller/integrations/inputunifi/README.md

 Ubiquiti also provides a dedicated hardware device called a [CloudKey](https://www.ui.com/unifi/unifi-cloud-key/) that runs the controller software.

-Unifi-Poller is a small Golang application that runs on Windows, macOS, Linux or Docker.
+UniFi Poller is a small Golang application that runs on Windows, macOS, Linux or Docker.
 It polls a UniFi controller every 30 seconds for measurements and stores the data in an Influx database.
-A small setup with 2 APs, 1 switch, 1 gateway and 40 clients produces over 3000 fields (metrics).
+A small setup with 2 access points, 1 switch, 1 gateway and 40 clients produces over 3000 fields (metrics).

 This application requires your controller to be running all the time.
-If you run a Unifi Controller, there's no excuse not to install [Influx](https://github.com/davidnewhall/unifi-poller/wiki/InfluxDB), [Grafana](https://github.com/davidnewhall/unifi-poller/wiki/Grafana) and this app.
+If you run a UniFi Controller, there's no excuse not to install [Influx](https://github.com/davidnewhall/unifi-poller/wiki/InfluxDB), [Grafana](https://github.com/davidnewhall/unifi-poller/wiki/Grafana) and this app.
 You'll have a plethora of data at your fingertips and the ability to craft custom